ptagell/garden-watering-project/readme.md

 ### Disaster strikes

-Just before leaving, I was showing @andryorwss went to look at the system and found that the three way manifold I'd created from poly pipe (leading from the mains and to the solenoids) had failed.
+Just before leaving, I was showing [@arcarson](http://github.com.au/arcarson) went to look at the system and found that the three way manifold I'd created from poly pipe (leading from the mains and to the solenoids) had failed.
 This was due to the fact that the hoses before the manifold had popped off the valve due to the mains pressure.
 I was very glad this happened as it showed that my initial plumbing design had been flawed...if it hadn't failed when it did, my shed would've become even more flooded (the plastic box well and was overflowing with water when I found it).

 I replaced the failed-manifold with one that was far better constructed, as well as the various connectors.
 This added $100 to the cost, but now I'm relatively confident that it won't burst again.
 I just need to remember to drain the irrigation system before winter sets in (and the pipes potentially freeze).